 If you aren’t swimming in your pool a lot, you should only run it once every one to two weeks.
 If you are using the pool cover, you only need to run the robotic pool cleaner once a month.

 One of the reasons you want to clean your pool, even when it isn’t being used, is that it’s easy for debris to enter the collection, especially if there is no pool cover.
 Even if there is, debris can still enter the pool

 Have You Had Problems With Debris Getting Into The Pool?

 Let’s say that your pool is situated in a grassy clearing, surrounded by trees and plants.
 Well, chances are, it isn’t uncommon for things like dirt and other types of debris to get into your pool.

-However, if you’re using the pool a lot, then cleaning the pool every day is a good idea.
+However, if you’re using the pool a lot, cleaning the pool every day is a good idea.
 Or, at the very least, every other day.
 This is to ensure that there never gets to be too much debris.

 How Long Should I Run The Robotic Pool Cleaner?

 Most robotic pool cleaners have a mode that lets you have the entire pool cleaned within a few hours.
-Usually, this is a pretty thorough cleaning that is conducted, and while efficient and powerful, it may not always be necessary.
+Usually, this is a pretty thorough cleaning conducted, and while efficient and powerful, it may not always be necessary.

 Well, that’s it for this Robotic Pool Cleaner Article.
 We hope you found it helpful!